dianaonciu/kanban-app/README.md

 Install dependencies:

-npm install

-# or

-yarn install
+pnpm/npm install or yarn install

 Running the app

 Start the development server:

-npm run dev

-# or

-yarn dev
+pnpm/npm run dev or yarn dev

 Open your browser and navigate to http://localhost:3000 to see the app.